tyronec64/Delinea-Secret-Server-User-License-Report/README.md

 - **MaintainedBy:**
   - Type: TEXT
-  - Value: Department or system managing the membership and responsible for the AdminUserRatio setting.
+  - Value: Department or system managing the membership and that is responsible for the AdminUserRatio setting / Estimate

 #### In Reports: